NicolasJuncal/WineLoversClub/README.md

 Back-end application (CRUD APP)
 Developed in Ruby.
-The app iscompletely done from the Backend and rendered to theclient side.
+The app is completely done from the Backend and rendered to the client side.

+You can create an account and try the website on the link below

 Site hosted at Heroku: https://wineloversclub.herokuapp.com/